Marcus Garvey: Return to Jamaica: 1927–1935

 In Kingston, Garvey was greeted by supporters.
 UNIA members had raised $10,000 ($ in current dollar terms)to help him settle in Jamaica, with which he bought a large house in an elite neighbourhood, which he called the "Somali Court".
 His wife shipped over his belongings—which included 18,000 books and hundreds of antiques—before joining him.
 In Jamaica, he continued giving speeches, including at a building in Kingston he had also named "Liberty Hall".
 He urged Afro-Jamaicans to raise their standards of living and rally against Chinese and Syrian migrants who had moved to the island.
-Meanwhile, the U.S. UNIA had been taken over by E. B. Knox; the latter was summoned to Jamaica for a meeting with Garvey after Laura Kofey, the leader of a group that had broken from UNIA, was killed, bringing the organization into further disrepute.
+Meanwhile, the US UNIA had been taken over by E. B. Knox; the latter was summoned to Jamaica for a meeting with Garvey after Laura Kofey, the leader of a group that had broken from UNIA, was killed, bringing the organization into further disrepute.